Do you know someone who doesn’t use common sense? Dr. Aaron Beck did. It was Dr. Sigmund Frued.

 When the person’s thinking is explored however, we learn that when he touches an object that may have bacteria on it, he has a thought that he may contract a terrible disease.
 He has a visual image of himself in a hospital bed dying from this disease.
 This visual image is so vivid that he believes that he already has the disease, which then produces anxiety.
 So, he rushes to the nearest sink.

-The formulation of psychological problems in terms of incorrect premises and esoteric interpretations does not, it turns out, help the person.
-Psychological problems are not necessarily the product of mysterious impenetrable forces, but result simply from inadequate or incorrect information, from not distinguishing between imagination and reality.
+The formulation of psychological problems in terms of incorrect premises and esoteric interpretations, does not, it turns out, help.
+Psychological problems are not the product of mysterious impenetrable forces, but result from inadequate or incorrect information, from not distinguishing between imagination and reality.

 CBT helps people to apply the same problem solving techniques he or she has used throughout his or her life.
 It helps a person to identify and question his or her thoughts, and to learn more realistic ways to formulate their experiences.
 The CBT approach brings understanding and treatment of psychological problems closer to everyday experience.
 Since the person has generally had numerous previous successes in correcting his or her misconceptions, the CBT approach makes sense to them.
 It is in line with his or her previous learning experiences.

 CBT is a way of understanding human problems that includes a person’s conscious thoughts.
-A great deal of human life has to do with cognitive constructs such as self-image, self-esteem, and self-identity.
-Cognitive phenomena can be identified through introspection, and then they can be investigated.
-So when we are suffering, we can trust our own common sense as a place to start to understand why and what to do to help ourselves.
+A great deal of human life has to do with cognitive constructs.
+Cognitive phenomena can be identified through introspection, and thus can be investigated.
+So, when we are suffering, we can trust our own common sense as a place to start to understand why, and what to do to help ourselves.
 If that doesn’t work, we can ask for professional help.
 CBT is a common sense method of help.

 Some say that knowledge is power.
-I say that having knowledge good, it is book-smart, but having it and using it, that is better, that is street-smart.
-That is real power.
+Knowledge is good.
+It’s book-smart.
+But having it and using it, that is better.
+That is street-smart.
+That’s common sense.